monitoringartist/zenoss5-core-autodeploy/README.md

 You will have full access to Control Center/OpenTSDB/HBase/RabbitMQ.
 No deployment, no config, no DNS configuration.
 It's just click and play service.

-Auto-deployment script for Zenoss Core 5 on CentOS 7.x or Red Hat Enterprise Linux 7.x.
-Ubuntu is not supported at the moment.
+Auto-deployment script for Zenoss Core 5 on CentOS 7.x, Red Hat Enterprise Linux 7.x, or Ubuntu 14.04.
 A 64-bit build is required.

 The script included in this directory will automatically deploy Control Center and Zenoss 5 Core (Resource Manager 5) for you.
 Usage of auto-deployment script: